vherolf/mqtt-tui/README.md

 ## buttonizer.py

-I try to make a graphical frontend for tasmota devices. (not working yet)
+I try to make a graphical frontend tasmota switches.
+Works with single relay tasmota devices so far.

 # Special thanks to